TeskaLabs/asab/doc/asab/web/restapidocs.rst

 Tags
 ----

-The routes in the documentation can be sorted by tags.
+You can label your handler methods with custom tags.
-You can give every method you have a special tag in it's docstring.
+These tags are used for grouping and sorting your endpoints on the documentation page.

 .. code:: python

-    async def my_function(self, request):
+    async def my_method(self, request):
     """<function description>
     ---
     tags: ['custom tag 1', 'custom tag 2', 'custom tag 3']